AbraaoLincoln/linux/bash_customization/bash_customization.md

 ```
 After the string is decoded, it is expanded via parameter expansion, command substitution, arithmetic expansion, and quote removal, subject to the value of the promptvars shell option.

+The enviroment variable PROMPT_COMMAND can be use to have a dynamic prompt, it store a command that gets excuted just before the prompt is printed.
+So we can use it to set a new value to the PS1 variable.

 ## Special Prompt Variables

 We can use this variables to customize the PS1.